-Ferry: Most visitors get to Tioman via ferry from the port town of Mersing (you can also take a ferry from Tanjung Gemuk).
-Buses from Kuala Lumpur to Mersing take around seven hours.
+Ferry: Most visitors get to Tioman via ferry from the port town of Mersing (you can also take a ferry from Tanjung Gemok).
+Buses from Kuala Lumpur to Mersing take around six hours.
 Once you get to Mersing, the bus terminal is about a 15-minute walk from the jetty where ferries leave for Tioman.

 You'll take one of the three daily ferries over to Tioman.
 Plan on at least two hours for the trip.
 Timetables are affected by tides and storms, and boats sometimes have to wait until there is enough water to depart.
 In the low season, only two ferries may be running.
 A lack of passengers may cause cancellation of the mid-afternoon ferry, so you’ll have to wait until the last one.